 The COVID-19 pandemic has resulted in declining immunization rates.
 Pediatricians can use immunization reminder and recall systems to identify and notify families whose children are behind on immunizations (recall) or due soon (reminder).
 Using these systems may be one of the most powerful ways to catch up those who are behind and ensure optimal vaccination rates.
-Many state immunization information systems (IIS) and electronic health records (EHR)s can easily run reports that can be used by your practice to contact patients who are overdue.
+Many state immunization information systems (IIS) and electronic health records (EHRs) can easily run reports that your practice can use to contact patients who are overdue.
 Building those practices into patient flow is key.

 Steps to identify overdue patients may include:

-- Decide on an age range to focus on, if it is not reasonable to check all patients.
+- Decide on an age range to focus on, if it is not feasible to contact all patients.

 - Run an IIS query for all patients in your selected age range who are 30+ days behind on vaccination.

 - Run the same query in the EHR.
-If you are unsure about whether your EHR system has this capability, it is best to talk to your EHR vendor.
+If you are unsure whether your EHR system has this capability, check with your EHR vendor.

 - Pull the records for everyone who came up on the lists.